What Is Nick Faldo's Net Worth?

 Early Life and Career Beginnings

-Nick Faldo was born on July 18, 1957 in Welwyn Garden City, Hertfordshire, England.
+Nicholas Alexander Faldo was born on July 18, 1957, in Welwyn Garden City, Hertfordshire, England.
 He developed an interest in golf at the age of 14, when he saw Jack Nicklaus play the 1971 Masters on his parents' brand new color television set.
 Just three years after this, Faldo qualified to play in the English Amateur at Woodhall Spa.
 Subsequently, in 1975, he won his first tournaments in both the English Amateur at Royal Lytham and the British Youths Open Amateur Championship.
-His skills noticed by schools in the United States, Faldo was given a golf scholarship to the University of Houston.
-After attending for a couple months, he dropped out to pursue his professional career.
+His skills were noticed by schools in the United States, and Nick was given a golf scholarship to the University of Houston.
+After attending for a few months, he dropped out to pursue his professional career.
 In 1976, he joined the European Professional Golfers Association.
-Achieving immediate success, Faldo finished eighth in the 1977 Order of Merit, and third in 1978.
+Achieving immediate success, Faldo finished eighth in the 1977 Order of Merit and third in 1978.
 Additionally, he won a European Tour event both years, including the Ryder Cup in 1977.

 Further Professional Career